evmos/evmos/validator.md

 The result is in hexadecimal, just convert to decimal and see how far are you from fully sync.

+Export your evmos key as an Ethereum private key: ```evmosd keys unsafe-export-eth-key validatorkey```

 Now let’s import the wallet in metamask.
 Go to the import account section, select type “Private key” and insert the private key you got from the command above.